tigrisdata/tigris-os-docs/docs/get-started/index.md

 :::

-## Start building
+## Next Steps

 Now that you have a bucket, you can start storing objects in it.
 An object can be any kind of file: a text file, a photo, a video, or anything else.
 As Tigris is S3-compatible, you can use standard AWS S3 SDKs and libraries to store and retrieve objects.

-_Tigris provides a single global endpoint.
-When using the AWS S3 SDKs, all you need is to set the endpoint to `https://fly.storage.tigris.dev`._

 Take a look at examples of how to use Tigris with the most popular S3 SDKs and CLIs [here](../sdks/s3/).

+Or, check out the [Dashboard](https://console.tigris.dev/) to manage your buckets and objects.